xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-and-ncs500-bvi-interfaces.md

 #### TCAM Programming for ingress ACLs on BVI interfaces

   - BVI interfaces are designed in such a way that every feature attachment affects all NPUs on the Line Card.
-  - Ingress ACL support over BVI interfaces is designed in a way that when an attach is triggered, the corresponding L2 interface's extlif value gets updated with the ACL ID being programmed.
 - TCAM entries are always programmed across all NPUs, regardless of interface membership.
 This is the platform replication.
 - TCAM entries are always programmed across all LCs, regardless of interface membership.
 This is platform independent and should behave the same across all XR platforms.
 - To understand this behaviour, we need to recap what we discussed in the earlier section w.r.t BVI.